dgaydukov/cert-aws/sa/files/sa.md

 * log files delivered within 15 minutes of account activity
 * log files delivered to s3 are encrypted using S3-SSE by default, yet you can choose to encrypt it with KMS (but digest files would always be encrypted with S3-SSE)
 * logs stored for 90 days and only management events stored.
 If you need longer you should create trail.
 Trail stores data in s3, you have to analyze it yourself (usually using Athena)
+* You can deliver CT logs to CloudWatch, in this case CT would deliver logs to s3 & CloudWatch logs
 * trail viewable in region where it's created. for all-region trail - it's viewable in all regions
 * trail collects data from all regions.
 You can create single region trail [only from cli](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-create-trail.html#cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-examples-single), no way to create single-region trail from console.
 * trail created with GSE enabled (it's true for both when you create from console and from cli.
 Although when you create trail from cli you can specify `--no-include-global-service-events` not to include GSE into this trail).